MA in Archaeological Heritage

 Advisor & Supervisory Committee

 Incoming MA students will be assigned a faculty advisor.
-As soon as possible after beginning the program, students will work with their faculty advisor to appoint a Supervisory Committee.
+As soon as possible after beginning the program, students will work with their faculty advisor to appoint a Master's Supervisory Committee.
 At least 2 members of the Master's Supervisory Committee must be members of the Archaeology faculty.
-Please refer to Policy 4.2.1: The Master's Supervisory Committee for a complete list of Supervisory Committee composition requirements.
-Students are free to change advisors or Supervisory Committee members at any time.
+The student must share the names and email addresses of their Master's Supervisory Committee with the Graduate Program Advisor (agp-advisor@uw.edu) prior to submitting their Masters Degree Request in MyGrad.
+The GPA will submit the names of the committee to the Graduate School via MyGrad to formally establish the Supervisory Committee.
+Please refer to Policy 4.2.1: Master's Supervisory Committee for a complete list of committee composition requirements.

 Internship